TeamCity Data Backup

-Supplementary data: settings history, triggers states, plugins data, etc. (everything under directory)
+Supplementary data: settings history, triggers states, plugins data, and so on (everything under the

 The following data is not included into backup:

-build artifacts (because of their size).
-These include explicit build artifacts and internal artifacts storing coverage report, finish build parameters, settings digest, etc. If you need the build artifacts, please also backup content of artifacts directories manually.
+Build artifacts (because of their size).
+These include explicit build artifacts and internal artifacts storing coverage report, finish build parameters, settings digest, and so on.
+If you need the build artifacts, please also back up the contents of artifacts directories manually.

 TeamCity application logs (they also reside under

 Any manually created files under